Optical spectroscopy of Blazars for the Cherenkov Telescope Array: Sample selection

-We performed simulations using the Gammapy\footnote{\url{https://gammapy.org}} software \citep{gammapy:2017,gammapy:2019} to estimate the minimal observation time necessary to detect each of these 1040 3FHL BL Lacs and BCUs with the North or South CTA array, depending on the declination of the source.
+We performed Monte Carlo simulations using the Gammapy\footnote{\url{https://gammapy.org}} software \citep{gammapy:2017,gammapy:2019} to estimate the minimal observation time necessary to detect at 5$\sigma$ each of these 1040 3FHL BL Lacs and BCUs with the North or South CTA array, depending on the declination of the source.
 We used publicly available CTA performance files\footnote{\url{https://www.cta-observatory.org/wp-content/uploads/2019/04/CTA-Performance-prod3b-v2-FITS.tar.gz}}.
-For each source, the average energy spectrum reported in 3FHL was extrapolated to very-high energies and an intrinsic exponential cutoff at 3 TeV in the comoving frame was assumed.
-We took into account the redshift-dependent absorption of gamma-rays due to their interaction with the EBL, following the model of \citet{Dom11} and using the redshift information from 3FHL.
-For sources without a reported redshift in 3FHL, a value of $z$=0.3, similar to <$z$>=0.33 found by \citet{Shaw13} for BL Lacs, was considered.
+For each source, the average energy spectrum reported in 3FHL was extrapolated to very high energies and an intrinsic exponential cutoff at 3 TeV in the comoving frame was assumed in order to simulate the spectral curvature expected at these energies \citep{CTAcons20}\footnote {However, in most cases the exact value of this cutoff has only a marginal effect on the estimation of the observation time required to reach a 5$\sigma$ detection as the detection significance is dominated by low-energy events.}.
+To take into account the energy and redshift-dependent absorption of gamma rays due to their interaction with the EBL, the spectral model was multiplied by exp(-$\tau$(E,z)), where $\tau$(E,z) is the gamma-gamma optical depth provided by \citet{Dom11}, E is the gamma-ray energy, and $z$ the source redshift from the 3FHL catalogue.
+For sources without a reported redshift in 3FHL, a value of $z$ = 0.3, similar to $z_{\rm med}$ = 0.33 \citep{Shaw13} and to $z_{\rm med}$ = 0.285 \citep{Pena20} for BL Lacs, was considered.